carlemueller/FSExec/README.md

         tr.sh

 Now, I'm not advocating the reduction of all useful piped commands into FSExec flows, but one could see how something much more complicated would benefit from being broken down a bit.

+See the Wiki for more.

+Send suggestions to gmail: carlemueller.